6r1d/pattern-placeholder/README.md

         patternPlaceholder
     },

-Now you can use it:
+Now you can use it in your template:

     <patternPlaceholder
       :width="150" :height="150"